 The dogs & families who inspire this project

-Below are just a few of the people and dogs who found help through our Keep'em Home Project.
+Listed are just a few of the people and dogs who found help through our Keep'em Home Project.
 By working with community partners to provide resources, information and assistance to families who are struggling to keep their dogs, we aim to build a better community for the dogs and the people who love them.

 "Sunday, at the Pittsburg event, you saved Saint's life.
 You also, unknowingly, restored a young man's faith in humanity.
 Saint, a 7 year old bully and my godson Chris have stuck together through horrific situations, and significant losses.
 Chris was sooooo apprehensive about having Saint neutered.
 Without the interventions of your staff (who talked like troopers) I don't believe Chris would have actually gone through with the procedure.
 Saint is a beautiful animal, a poster pit.
 Saint attracts alot of attention on his physique alone.